Cgyc20/SRCM_KPP/README.md

 - The project uses **C code** for computational bottlenecks:
   - Propensity and stochastic reaction calculations
 - You can compile the C backend using the included `Makefile`:
+- This may be updated in the future to apply even more computationally expensive tasks.

 ```bash
 cd src/c_class